Grief & Loss

 I only had one brother.
 He was four years older than me.
 He was an addict, a violent criminal, and mentally ill.
 When he died I hadn't seen him in nearly a decade.
 The last I spoke with him was when our mother died; when our dad died we had no contact whatsoever.
 His final parole officer was legally obligated to send me warnings that he still made threats on my life.
 He didn't recommend reconnecting.

 Anyway, regardless of all this, learning he'd died (of liver poisoning) knocked the wind out of me.
-In fact that's very much what it felt like--like a deflation.
+In fact that's very much what it felt like— a deflation.
 Like a sigh.
 Like a third tire going flat on the saddest, most beat-up station wagon ever to limp along the road.
 In this tragicomic metaphor, my family is of course the station wagon.
 A car full of alcoholics, anger junkies, depressives, and well-intentioned failures.
 I'm allowed to say this, being one of them.

 When that third tire went kaput, it was like Well fuck.
 Now what.
 You motherfuckers all skipped town, and now I'm the only one left, to what?
 Elevate the family name back up to some baseline of respectability?
 Prove that our existence was worth something?
 Well, you guys upvoted the wrong one.
 Prepare for an afterlife of disappointment.